Skip to content

 Where ontologies have not been added within tables a section will appear above the table to highlight terms.
 Simply click edit option to add on.

-Study Overview¶
+Study Overview

 When you create a study the Guided submission process will take you through the setup step-by-step.
-It will guide you through raw and sample data upload, creating assays and provide you with controlled vocabulary/ontology options in relevant fields.
+It will guide you through raw data upload, creating assays and provide you with controlled vocabulary/ontology options in relevant fields.
 If you don’t have all the information to hand, don’t worry!
 You can access and edit your entire study at any time when in submission from your My Studies page.

 This section provides a description of the study, an overview that will inform the reader the type of data they will find.